 United Kingdom Couperin, Couperin (arr.
 Adès), Adès and Stravinsky: Pekka Kuusisto (violin), Britten Sinfonia / Thomas Adès (conductor and piano).
-Queen Elizabeth Hall, London, 27.2.12 (CC)
+Queen Elizabeth Hall, London, 27.2.2012.
+(CC)

 The concert began with Adès the pianist on offer in some (Francois) Couperin, Les barricades misteriuses of around 1717.
 The performance was fascinating, with the pianist using the resources of the modern grand (including pedal) freely.
-At one point there was an intimation of Jacques Loussier before an essemble of piano, bass clarinet, clarinet, viola, cello and double-bass gave Adès’ own version of the self-same piece.
+At one point there was an intimation of Jacques Loussier before an ensemble of piano, bass clarinet, clarinet, viola, cello and double bass gave Adès’ own version of the self-same piece.
 A softer-edged take, it was beautifully delivered.

 Adès’ own Three Studies from Couperin (“Les amusements”, “Les tours de passe-passe” and “L’ame-en-peine”) continued the fascinating theme of re-examining and recontextualising Couperin’s music, this time in a 2006 reimagining for orchestra of two string ensembles with brass, woodwind and percussion.
 The first mixed Romantic gesture with distancing displacements resulted in something of a transmogrification of the original.
 The spring-like second piece was fresh and had plenty of humour and, quite appropriately given the other composer in the concert so far unconsidered, hints of Stravinsky in the cadences.
 The final piece was an impressive processional.